neriudon/Curriculum-Vitae-template/README_en.md

 |GitHub|[neriudon](https://github.com/neriudon)|
 |Blog|[neriudon workshop](http://neriudon.blogspot.com/)|

-## スキル
+## Skills
-### 言語
+### Languages
-#### プログラミング言語
+#### Programing Languages
 - Java
   - 1.4 ~ 8
-    - シミュレーションやデータマイニング、Web・Androidアプリケーション、複合機への組み込みなど様々な場面での開発経験あり。
+    - simurations, data mining, web applications, Android applications, embedded applications to MFP and etc.
 - Groovy
-  - 主にSpockでのテストに使用
+  - mainly using for Spock which is testing library
 - C
-  - 大学の講義で学んだ程度。TAとして講義で指導
+  - just studying at Univ. and teach it to the students as a TA
 - HTML
 - CSS
-  - 簡単な仕様にあわせて資料を見ながらデザインが可能
+  - beginner level
 - JSON
-  - 業務でREST APIの実装や、Jacksonによる入出力経験あり。
+  - design and implement REST API, using in programs by Jackson library
 - XML
-  - 業務でJAXBによる入出力やSOAPプロトコルによる通信経験あり。
+  - using in programs by JAXB and communicate with SOAP protocol
 - Kotlin
-  - 勉強中
+  - now studying

-#### 口頭・書式言語
+#### Communication
-- 日本語
+- Japanese
-  - ネイティブ
+  - native
-- 英語
+- English
-  - かんたんな日常会話ができる(英検準2級)
+  - easy conversation
-  - ドキュメントが読める
+  - read documents

-### フレームワーク
+### Frameworks
 - TERASOLUNA Server Framework for Java (5.x)
   - Spring Framework
     - Spring MVC
     - Spring Security
-  - ほかTERASOLUNAがサポートしているフレームワーク
+  - and frameworks supported by TERASOLUNA
 - Spring Integration
   - http
   - tcp

-### その他
+### Others
 - OS
   - Windows
     - XP ~ 10